Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 Is Notion good for project management?

 Partially, and I'd be careful here.
 Notion handles kanban boards, timelines, and task databases well for simple to mid-complexity projects.
-But it's missing native time tracking, workload management, and real task dependencies.
-If serious project management is your primary need, ClickUp or Asana will serve you way better — don't let the kanban view fool you.
+But it's missing native time tracking, workload management, and robust task dependencies.
+If serious project management is your primary need, ClickUp or Asana will serve you significantly better — don't let the kanban view fool you into thinking Notion is a full PM tool.

 How much does Notion AI cost?

-In 2026, Notion AI is an add-on priced at $10/user/month on monthly billing or $8/user/month on annual billing, on top of whatever base plan you're already paying for.
-It's not included in any tier, which is a legitimate gripe — especially when competitors like ClickUp and Coda bundle AI into their base plans.
+In 2026, Notion AI is an add-on priced at $10/user/month on monthly billing or $8/user/month on annual billing, on top of whatever base plan you're already on.
+It's not included in any tier, which is a legitimate gripe with Notion's pricing structure — especially when competitors like ClickUp and Coda bundle AI into their base plans.

 Is Notion secure enough for business use?

 For most businesses, yes.
 Notion offers SOC 2 Type II compliance, SAML SSO (on Business and Enterprise plans), and two-factor authentication.
-Large enterprises with strict data residency requirements should dig deeper before committing — verify the specifics with their sales team rather than taking marketing copy at face value.
+Large enterprises with strict data residency requirements should dig deeper before committing — Notion's Enterprise plan offers additional controls, but verify the specifics with their sales team rather than taking marketing copy at face value.

 Can Notion replace Google Docs?

 For team documentation and wikis, mostly yes.
 For quick, casual document creation — especially if your team is already embedded in Google Workspace — probably not.
 Notion's editor is more flexible but also more complex.
-If someone just needs to dash off a quick memo and share it, Google Docs is still faster.
+If someone just needs to dash off a quick memo and share it, Google Docs is still faster for that specific job.
+Both tools can coexist.

 What's the biggest Notion limitation in 2026?

-Performance on large databases, hands down.
-It's been the most consistent complaint since at least 2020 and still hasn't been fully resolved.
+Performance on large databases, full stop.
+It's been the most consistent complaint since at least 2020 and it still hasn't been fully resolved.
 Load a database with several thousand rows or a complex set of linked databases and you will notice lag.
-For most small teams this is manageable day-to-day, but it's worth knowing before you build your entire operation around it.
+For most small teams this is manageable day-to-day, but it's worth knowing before you architect your entire operation around it.